A Bill that would end the Windfall Elimination Provision for public pension recipients in the Social Security Program

 Government Pension Offset & Windfall Elimination Provisions Will Reduce your Social Security Benefits – Wray Young

-- Government Pension Offset
+- Government Pension Offset SSA

 Police Relief Association (PRA) – By: Shannon M. Seymer-Tabaska